 Special tracks: Five areas of concentration are available within the communication management major: health communication, intercultural communication, mediation, organizational communication, and relational communication.
 You will need to complete the requirements for one of these concentrations to complete the Communication Management major.

 Each area of concentration teaches students major theories of human communication, how to apply research to specific contexts and manage information, and insights regarding how communication can be used successfully in everyday life.

 Official Course Requirements and Courses Offered (as listed in the Course Catalog)

 Deciding what classes to register for?
 Preparing for graduation?
 Download one of our easy-to-use checklists to make sure you are on the right track!
-The first two checklists are valid AFTER Fall, 2010.
-The older checklists are provided for students completing earlier sequences.

 For Advising in this major, contact any of the faculty in your area of interest or call 216.687.4630 to be connected with an available advisor.